 On February 21, 2017, the Board of Directors approved a modified exit or disposal plan with respect to the Broadway Plant, which included the relocation of production to other Company facilities, as needed, and/or the closure of the plant.
 The relocation of production was complete as of the end of 2017.
 The Company has relocated certain assets from the Broadway Plant to other manufacturing facilities, as needed, to serve its existing and target customer base and identified underutilized or non-core assets for disposal.
-Management expects to apply the proceeds from the sale of any underutilized or non-core assets to help fund the costs to transfer any additional equipment from the Broadway Plant.
 On April 13, 2020, the Company completed the sale of the Broadway Plant real estate for \$1,700,000 and recognized a gain of \$807,000.
 Management is currently evaluating options for any remaining assets in the Broadway Plant.

-As a result of these initiatives, the Company recorded charges of \$91,000, or less than \$0.01 per share, and \$98,000, or less than \$0.01 per share, during the first three months of 2020 and 2019, respectively, related to the transition of production from the Broadway Plant, which is included in severance, relocation and other costs in the consolidated statement of operations.
+As a result of these initiatives, the Company recorded charges of \$124,000, or less than \$0.01 per share, and \$201,000, or less than \$0.01 per share, during the first six months of 2020 and 2019, respectively, related to the transition of production from the Broadway Plant, which is included in severance, relocation and other costs in the consolidated statement of operations.
 All amounts incurred were recorded within Sypris Technologies.
-The charges for the three months ended April 5, 2020 were primarily related to mothball costs associated with the closed facility.
+The charges for the first six months of 2020 and 2019 were primarily related to mothball costs associated with the closed facility.